CyberSyntek/i01-GesturesWithPython/README.md

 ![Defining04-1](https://github.com/CyberSyntek/i01-GesturesWithPython/assets/81597534/5bf92937-faf7-44b0-a1c0-37b82ed14779)

 When the file is saved, it can be found in your MRL(ver) root folder.

+![Defining05-1](https://github.com/CyberSyntek/i01-GesturesWithPython/assets/81597534/19b09e18-9071-402a-8d9b-ae990104b902)

 - You can change the name to whatever you want after you save it too of course.

+![Warning](https://github.com/CyberSyntek/i01-GesturesWithPython/assets/81597534/e58f0e57-ab5a-4558-af0e-3bcd14b5d3a9)

+WARNING: SAVING FILES
+=
-Warning: If you save a file with the same name as a file still in your root directory, it will be overwritten!
+If you save a file with the same name as a file still in your root directory, it will be overwritten!
 - Using different names is always a good idea for safety.
 This is why I suggest naming your tab to whatever you want to call the file.
 - Also not keeping the files in your root directory is a good idea as well which we will get into next!

-![Defining05-1](https://github.com/CyberSyntek/i01-GesturesWithPython/assets/81597534/19b09e18-9071-402a-8d9b-ae990104b902)

 WHY YOU SHOULDN'T WRITE YOUR SCRIPTS IN MRL
 =

-![Warning](https://github.com/CyberSyntek/i01-GesturesWithPython/assets/81597534/e58f0e57-ab5a-4558-af0e-3bcd14b5d3a9)

 REASONS:
 - When you close MRL, whatever you have written in the python service will vanish.
 If you haven't saved it, it is lost.